Brohammad/clickhouse-java/README.md

 ## About the Project

 This is official Java Client and JDBC for ClickHouse Database (https://github.com/ClickHouse/Clickhouse).
-Java Client is the core component and provides API to interact with the database.
+Java Client is the main component and provides API to interact with the database.
 In 2023 this component and its API was refactored into a new component `client-v2`.
 Both version are available but older one will be deprecated soon.
 However it will receive security and critical bug fixes.
 New `client-v2` has stable API and we are working on performance and feature parity to make it a production ready.
 JDBC driver component is an implementation of JDBC API.
 It uses Java Client API to interact with the database server.

 **Benefits of using Client-V2:**